ilcgmbh/gulp-nwabap-ui5uploader/README.md

 > The MIT License (MIT)
 >
-> Copyright © 2016 ILC GmbH, support@ilc-solutions.de
+> Copyright © 2016 ILC GmbH, opensource@ilc-solutions.de
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of
 > this software and associated documentation files (the “Software”), to deal in